 I feel any attempt to summarize this video would fall short of the mark, so it’s probably best you look it up online.
 Nevertheless, there are a few highlights that have to be noted.
 We see Sora battle Riku at Hollow Bastion, defeat Ansem, and we see him talking to Kairi at the end of KH1, where Sora was pulled away from her.
 Then, there is a transition, and we see Kairi’s new appearance for KH2.
 We got a glance of an earlier design in KH1’s secret endings, but this is the finalized design.
 Of the three leads, I’m neutral towards Kairi’s new look.
 I like this, I dislike that, I find myself liking her hair even though I loved the hair on the original, it’s a mixed bag.

-The visual metaphors really pick up as we transition to CoM by contrasting Kairi with Naminé, and the game employs a spiral staircase metaphor to further contrast Sora and Riku’s opposing journeys through the castle (it also shows Sora meeting DiZ alongside an Org member, which never happened, though it works for the economy of time in the video).
+The visual metaphors really pick up as we transition to CoM by contrasting Kairi with Naminé, and the game employs a spiral staircase metaphor to further contrast Sora and Riku’s opposing journeys through Castle Oblivion (it also shows Sora meeting DiZ alongside an Org member, which never happened, though it works for the economy of time in the video).

 The video then reaches my favourite point, which shows Naminé drawing Sora inside the pod, causing it to sprout around him.
 They actually had Naminé seeming to lip sync to some of the lyrics from the song (“Angels in flight,” in the English; “Mirai wa” or “The future” in the Japanese) and Sora falls into sleep.